manuelcorralesglb/rubybootcamp/README.md

   6. Generate a view that displays the Team name and show the team image (you have to use the instance variable declared in the controller to access the team)
   7. Create a route in the routes.rb that hits the method show in the team controller.
   8. Try the app by hitting the url defined in the routes file using a browser.

+Key points:
+  * The page should display the team name and logo and the stadium picture.

+Extra credits:
+  * Add stadium coordinates to the model and display the location of the stadium in a google map embedded in the page.

 ### Topic 4: CRUD
   1. Create a new route, a new method in the controller and a view to display a form to create a new Team.